Supull/ros2grapher/README.md

     ros2grapher ./src --no-serve       # just generate index.html
     ros2grapher ./src --print          # print graph to terminal

+## How it works

+ros2grapher uses two layers of analysis:

+**Layer 1 — Static analysis (always runs)**

+Walks your workspace and parses every Python and C++ source file using Python AST parsing and regex pattern matching.
+It looks for:

+- Python classes extending Node or C++ classes extending rclcpp::Node or rclcpp_lifecycle::LifecycleNode
+- create_publisher calls to extract topic names and message types
+- create_subscription calls to extract topic names and message types
+- create_service calls to extract service names and types
+- Cross-package topic matching — a publisher in one package connects to a subscriber in another if they share the same topic name

+Hardcoded topic names are resolved with full certainty and shown in green.
+Topics that cannot be resolved statically are flagged as [dynamic].

+**Layer 2 — AI resolution (optional, requires --ai flag)**

+When a topic name is stored in a variable or comes from a parameter, static analysis cannot determine it.
+With --ai, ros2grapher sends the source file to Gemini AI with a structured prompt asking it to determine the topic name from context — for example by reading the default value passed to declare_parameter.

+Each AI resolution comes with a confidence score:
+- High — topic found directly in a declare_parameter default value
+- Medium — inferred from variable names, class names, or context
+- Low — best guess from surrounding code

+AI resolved connections are shown in orange in the graph so you always know what is certain and what is inferred.

 ## AI-assisted dynamic topic resolution

-Some ROS2 nodes use dynamic topic names set via parameters or config files. ros2grapher flags these as [dynamic] by default.
-With the --ai flag, it uses Gemini AI to infer the likely topic name from surrounding code context.

 Requires a free Gemini API key from https://aistudio.google.com

     export GEMINI_API_KEY=your_key_here
     ros2grapher ./src --ai

-AI resolved connections are shown in orange in the graph.
-Confidence levels — high, medium, low — indicate how certain the resolution is.

 ## Visual output